boxycoin/boxy-materials/imgs/2018-logo/README.md

 # 2018 BOXY Logo Files

-* Vector files created in Adobe Illustrator.
+* Vector .ai files created in Adobe Illustrator.
 * .xcf and .png files created in GIMP.
-* "eyeopen" named images were used to screen print.
+* "eyeopen" indicates the area around the left right eye is transparent.
+Designed to look better when screen printing.
+* "whitefill" indicates the white portion of the BOXY logo is filled in (Not transparent)